[Updated in 2019!]

 You could really eat all day here– we pretty much did!
 Thankfully the restaurants are spaced a little further apart, so you’ll at least have to walk a good distance from one spot to the next!

-Best meals in Roma and Condesa:
+Excellent meals in Roma and Condesa:

 - Rosetta: this might be one of our absolute favorite restaurants ever.
 On the Top 50- Latin America list, Rosetta is beautiful Italian-inspired cuisine with a Mexican twist.
 Save room for dessert!